Dairypower: Equipment at the cutting edge of an efficiency revolution | The Southern Star

 A market-leading system used in over 4,000 farms around the world, it has made this part of farming very easy, allowing slurry to be constantly ready for use, without having to spend 2-3 hours at the potentially dangerous job of agitating it.

-Moreover, it’s a win-win-win system, allowing him to get on top of the health-and-safety aspect and the environmental aspect of this part of the job without having to give it a second thought.
+Moreover, it’s a win-win-win system, allowing him to get on top the healthand- safety aspect and the environmental aspect of this part of the job without having to give it a second thought.

+“From the ease of management point of view, it’s fantastic,” says Diarmaid.

+“The slurry is ready for spreading 24 hours a day.
+I can just hitch onto the tank – I don’t have to be putting on another tractor or waste any time.